neuralmagic/deepsparse/src/deepsparse/benchmark_model/README.md

 # Benchmarking

-The command-line (CLI) tool `deepsparse.benchmark` is meant to simplify benchmarking and be the central codepath for benchmarking the engine on ONNX or SparseZoo models.
+The command-line (CLI) tool `deepsparse.benchmark` is meant to simplify benchmarking and be the central code path for benchmarking the engine on ONNX or SparseZoo models.

 ## Quickstart

-After you have installed `deepsparse` to your Python environment, the benchmark tool is available on your CLI.
+After you have installed `deepsparse` in your Python environment, the benchmark tool is available on your CLI.
 It is simple to run expressive model benchmarks on the DeepSparse Engine with minimal parameters.

-To run an sparse FP32 MobileNetV1 at batch size 16 for 10 seconds for throughput using 8 streams of requests:
+To run a sparse FP32 MobileNetV1 at batch size 16 for 10 seconds for throughput using 8 streams of requests:

 ```
 deepsparse.benchmark zoo:cv/classification/mobilenet_v1-1.0/pytorch/sparseml/imagenet/pruned-moderate --batch_size 8 --time 10 --scenario async --num_streams 8